turingschool/career-development-curriculum-site/resources/outreach_networking_resources.md

 * [Out in Tech](https://outintech.com/#welcome) is a community to connect LGBTQ+ in tech.
 * [TechLatino](http://techlatino.org/) is an organization to empower Latino technological and scientific engagement.
 * [Tech Ladies](https://www.hiretechladies.com/) is a community for women and non-binary folks.
 You have to apply to join, but once accepted, you'll have access to jobs from partnering companies.
+* [The Mom Project](https://themomproject.com/) is a community and job board that connects moms with companies that value and respect families and parents.
 * [Trans Tech Social Enterprises](https://www.transtechsocial.org/) is an incubator for LGBTQ Talent with a focus on economically empowering transgender people.
+* [Women in Web Dev](https://womeninwebdev.com/) is a community of women developers.